 European Environment Information and Observation Network is a partnership network of the European Environment Agency (EEA) and its member and cooperating countries.
 It consists of the EEA itself, European Topic Centres (ETCs) and a network of experts from national environment agencies and other bodies dealing with environmental information.
 These are the National Focal Points (NFPs) and the National Reference Centres (NRCs).
 EIONET was established in 1994 in accordance with the Council Regulation (EEC) No 1210/90 of 7 May 1990 on the establishment of the EEA.

 The Management Board is the governing body of the EEA and consists of one representative of each of the member countries (currently 33), two representatives of the Commission and two scientific experts designated by the European Parliament.

 Representative of Poland in the EEA Management Board:

-- Alternate: Anna Katarzyna Wiech - Director of the Department of Monitoring and Environmental Information in the Chief Inspectorate for Environmental Protection
+- Alternate: Anna Katarzyna Wiech - Director of the Department of Environmental Monitoring in the Chief Inspectorate for Environmental Protection

 National Focal Point for the European Environment Agency (NFP PL)

 National Focal Point is in charge of cooperation at the country level, coordinates the national activities and is the main contact point for the EEA.